 Atom 95X Mountain Board

-The board incorporates a maple laminate deck weighs 15.5 pounds and is painted with PHT graphic material pairs with grip tape features the aluminum oxide.
+The board incorporates a maple laminate deck weighing 15.5 pounds and is painted with PHT graphic material paired with grip tape featuring the aluminum oxide.

-Atom 95X utilizes ATS trucks attached with 8-inch wheels that have tri-spoke hub.
+Atom 95X utilizes ATS trucks attached with 8-inch wheels that have a tri-spoke hub.

 These hubs play a role in maintaining rigidity and the shape of rubber when you speed up.